What is benzoyl peroxide?

 Using benzoyl peroxide

 Benzoyl peroxide solutions range in strength from 2.5% to 10%.
-It is best to start with lower concentrations because a 2.5% benzoyl peroxide product is much less irritating than a 5% or 10% concentration, and it can be just as effective (Source: Clinical and Experimental Dermatology, April 2014, pages 273-277).
+It is best to start with lower concentrations because a 2.5% benzoyl peroxide presents a much lower risk of potential irritation than a 5% or 10% concentration, and it can be just as effective (Source: Clinical and Experimental Dermatology, April 2014, pages 273-277).
 The concentration that is required depends entirely on how stubborn the strain of bacteria in your pores happens to be.
 Although this was once thought to be a problem, research has shown that benzoyl peroxide can, in fact, be applied at the same time as products with retinol or prescription retinoids such as Renova, Retin-A, Differin, Tazorac, and generic tretinoin (Source: The Journal of Clinical and Aesthetic Dermatology, October 2010, pages 26-28).

 Benzoyl peroxide + salicylic acid?